Lithium Industry Trends

 Lithium is the lightest weight metal in the periodic chart.
-It has the greatest electrochemical properties, which allows for efficient energy to weight performance, such as mobility devices and electric vehicle batteries.
+It has the greatest electrochemical properties, which allows for efficient energy to weight performance including mobility devices and electric vehicle batteries.

 Lithium Industry Trends

 The need for lithium continues to accelerate, with demand from companies that produce batteries to power electric vehicles, laptops and other high-tech devices.

-- Overall lithium demand is forecast to rise from 200,000 tons of lithium carbonate to possibly more than 2,000,000 tons lithium carbonate by 2025.
+- Overall lithium demand is forecast to rise from 230,000 tones of lithium carbonate (LCE) to 900,000 tones of lithium carbonate within five years.

 - Automotive industry is forecasted to have the biggest demand for lithium batteries that may become 70% of overall demand for lithium.

-- Volvo has committed to build 5 million electric cars by 2020.
+- Volvo has committed to build 5 million electric cars annually by 2021.

-- At this time, there is no commercial replacement for lithium.
+- There is no commercial replacement for lithium.

 - Bloomberg said, “even if the price of lithium soars 300 percent, battery costs would rise by only 2%.”
 Tesla (TSLA), CEO, Elon Musk calls lithium “the salt on the salad.”